BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

   * register Let's Encrypt client
   * authorize domain on Let's Encrypt
   * obtain a certificate from Let's Encrypt
-* create rake task for certificate renewal process and how to run it via cron
+* create rake task for certificate renewal process and run it via cron

 # How to work with Let's Encrypt